golang/website/_content/doc/tutorial/workspaces.md

 2. Add the module to the workspace

+   The Git repo was just checked out into `./example`.
+   The source code for the `golang.org/x/example/hello` module is in `./example/hello`.
+   Add it to the workspace:

    ```
-   $ go work use ./example
+   $ go work use ./example/hello
    ```

    The `go work use` command adds a new module to the go.work file.
 It will now look like this: